cmerrick15/kTMP_MEP_Analysis/README.md

 Overview
 Data source: Available from Dryad: https://doi.org/10.7554/elife.92088.2 There are three experiments, each experiment has it's own raw data file and analysis script.
+The data files can be found at Dryad and the analysis script can be found here on github.

 Analysis scripts: Process raw data to calculate percent change from baseline for each TMS protocol, block, condition, and subject.

 Plotting scripts: Use the processed .csv files to reproduce Figures 4 and 5 as presented in the paper.

-Software Requirements
-Python
+**Software Requirements**
+PYTHON
 Python version: 3.8.8

 Required packages:

-bash
-Copy
-Edit
 pandas==1.2.4
 numpy==1.20.1
 matplotlib==3.3.4
 scipy==1.6.2
-Install all required packages via pip:

-bash
-Copy
-Edit
-pip install pandas==1.2.4 numpy==1.20.1 matplotlib==3.3.4 scipy==1.6.2
+Install all required packages via pip: pip install pandas==1.2.4 numpy==1.20.1 matplotlib==3.3.4 scipy==1.6.2

 MATLAB